-Also, new Virtual Data Centers are prone to introducing new risks into the environment.
-All of this has left organizations searching for ways to deal with threats such as hyper-jacking, misconfiguration, and side channel damage.
-Virtual Data Centers must be able to address all of the potential threats.
+Also, new Virtual Data Centers are prone to introducing unknown risks into the environment.
+All of this has left organizations searching for ways to deal with threats such as hyper-jacking, misconfiguration, and side-channel damage.
+Virtual Data Centers must be able to address all of the potential hazards.
 Luckily, there are several best practices that Virtual Data Centers can use to address these issues.

 Why Virtual Data Centers Are In Demand

 Many organizations are transitioning to Virtual Data Centers to increase their profit margins and economies of scale.
 Recent technological developments have allowed companies to improve their consolidation ratios.
 As such, many organizations are now mandating a transition to virtualization.
 However, organizations must analyze every step of the virtual data center so that they will not be vulnerable.